rawsashimi1604/JobExtract/README.md

   git push origin production
 ```

-- To pull from existing codebase (get our latest updates), this will pull anything that has gone into master into your current production branch.
+- To pull from existing codebase (get our latest updates), this will pull anything from master into your current production branch.

 ```
   git pull